TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **Overview of Other Toolboxes Used**

-Spike Sorting with Mountainsort 5 and Spykingcircus2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via costume python functions.
+Spike Sorting with Mountainsort 5 and SpyKING CIRCUS 2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via costume python functions.
 More specifically, SpikeInterface for spike sorting and NeuralEnsemble NEO for data extraction, which have to be installed manually but can then be used via NeuroMod without any coding.
 See below for more information.

 Spike sorting with Mountainsort 5, SpykingCircus 2 is implemented in a costume python script executed via NeuroMod that uses the SpikeInterface library.